 Even though repurchase and resale agreements involve the legal transfer of ownership of financial instruments, they are accounted for as financing arrangements because they require the financial instruments to be repurchased or resold at the maturity of the agreement.
-However, "repos to maturity" are accounted for as sales.
-A repo to maturity is a transaction in which the firm transfers a security under an agreement to repurchase the security where the maturity date of the underlying security.
+However, "repos-to-maturity" are accounted for as sales.
+A repo-to-maturity is a transaction in which the firm transfers a security under an agreement to repurchase the security where the maturity date of the repurchase agreement matches the maturity date of the underlying security.
 Therefore, the firm effectively no longer has a repurchase obligation and has relinquished control over the underlying security and, accordingly, accounts for the transaction as a sale.
-The firm had no repos to maturity outstanding as of December 2013.
+See Note 3 for information about future changes to the accounting for repos-to-maturity.
+The firm had no repos to maturity outstanding as of June 2014.